Zero-added-loss entanglement multiplexing using time-bin spectral shearing: Introduction

 Furthermore, in this work, we also provide a detailed optimization analysis for spectral multiplexing based on spectral shearing.
 In this analysis, we derive the number of multiplexed spectral bins given experimentally relevant spectral-shearing parameters.
 Using this analysis, we show increased rate of heralded entanglement distribution provided by the multiplexing benefits of a ZALM source using our design.

-A notable concern of our proposal may be that spectral shearing is not obviously compatible with time-bin qubits due to the application of strong phase modulation to the time-bin pulses.
+A notable concern of our proposal may be that spectral shearing is not obviously compatible with time-bin qubits due to the application of strong phase modulation to the time-bin pulses {which nominally require a steady phase between the pulses}.
 To validate our proposed ZALM source, we experimentally test the compatibility of time-bin pulses with spectral shearing.
 First, we provide characterization of our spectral shearing implementation.
-Then we demonstrate that when the same spectral shearing is applied to both time bins there is not appreciable phase shift between the time bins.
+Then we demonstrate that when the same spectral shearing is applied to both time bins there is no appreciable phase shift between the time bins{, which also signifies no loss of time-bin coherence}.
 This compatibility was implicit in the results of Ref.~\cite{PhysRevLett.113.053603} but here we provide a more comprehensive verification of such compatibility that can open up additional applications of spectral shearing of time-bin qubits.
 Related work is done by Ref.~\cite{Nussbaum2023,Nussbaum2026}.

+{In Sec.~\ref{sec:ZALMover}, we begin with an overview of ZALM source design.
+In Sec.~\ref{sec:ZALMoptan}, we present a multiplexing and generation-rate optimization analysis based on our design choices.
+In Sec.~\ref{sec:ZALMexpdesign}, we present a detailed description of our proposed experimental ZALM design.
+In Sec.~\ref{sec:exptbtests}, we describe results from experimental compatibility testing between several aspects of our design, namely time bins and frequency shearing; details on our testing setup are described in App.~\ref{app:tbsetupdesc}.
+In Sec.~\ref{sec:disc}, we close with a discussion on our results and their implications. }